StevenPG/JMXMarathonDataAggregator/README.md

 You'll need to open ports equal to the total number of scaled instances.

 ## TODO
-- Hold old data in memory to avoid having to wait for retrieval
+- Hold old data in memory to avoid having to wait for retrieval between reloads
-- Pretty print JSON so endpoints are readable
+- Pretty print JSON so endpoints are readable (if JSON is used)